Skip to content

 5. Building a Custom Streaming App (Optional)

-Add static directory under app, and add server.ts and index.html as empty files, as in the following structure:
+Add static directory and server.ts file to your project root, as in the following structure:

 adk-streaming/ # Project folder